tkent/terraform-az-common-rg-example/README.md

 in use cases outside of simple pattern matching.

-A combination of a `try` and some fancy interpolation would make this possible, but I wouldn't recommend it until there are easier-to-use langauge features.
+A combination of a `try` and some fancy interpolation would make this possible, but I wouldn't recommend it until there are easier-to-use language features.